-Any person may make a report, including anonymously, of Prohibited Conduct to the Title IX Officer, or to any Responsible Employee, or to another appropriate office such as the Academic Personnel Office, Student Affairs, Office of the Provost, or Human Resources Office.
-The person or office that receives the report will forward it to the Title IX Officer.
+Any person may make a report, including anonymously, of Prohibited Conduct to the Title IX Officer, or to any Responsible Employee, or to another appropriate office such as the Academic Personnel Office, Student Affairs, Office of the Provost, or to the Human Resources Office.
+The person or office that receives the report shall be sentwill forward it to the Title IX Officer.
 If the person to whom a report normally would be made is the Respondent, reports may be made to another Responsible Employee or office.